Buzzer-beater Böhm sends N. Kentucky past Detroit Mercy

 HIGHLAND HEIGHTS, Ky.
 (AP) — David Böhm scored 11 points and his put back of his own miss at the buzzer lifted Northern Kentucky past Detroit Mercy 70-69 on Tuesday night in the quarterfinals of the Horizon League tournament.

-The fourth-seeded Norse (14-10) head to the semis to be played March 8.
+The fourth-seeded Norse (14-10) head to the semis to face No. 3 seed on Oakland on March 8.

 Marques Warrick scored 20 points for Northern Kentucky, Bryson Langdon scored 17 with six assists and Trevon Faulkner scored 10 points and nine rebounds.